skandium/skandium.github.io/_posts/2021-06-02-bash-cheat-sheet.markdown

 `git log -1 | grep '^commit' | cut -d " " -f 2`

-`sort` and `uniq` can be used together to remove duplicate lines of code, for example to count the number of duplicate lines in a .csv file
+`sort` and `uniq` can be used together to deal with duplicates, for example to count the number of duplicate lines in a .csv file

 `sort data.csv | uniq -d | wc -l`